3-4 point high approach inside contact, sagari

 The hanging connection of is not seen in professional play.
 The difference between this diagram and the one above for the solid connection is not big enough to legitimize the spending of a full move.

 is a kind of thank you move: White is forcing black to straighten up his shape.
-At the moment white has the cut at a to worry about, but once that is resolved, the black corner will have bad aji.
+In the original position white has the cut at a to worry about, but once that is resolved, the black corner will have bad aji.
 Notice that in the joseki variations here, black will often play at to alleviate this aji.
 If white plays , the cut is still there, but the aji has gone.
 After white has in some way or another protected the cut, black can play at c without having to worry about his corner.